BenjaminEllett/Generator/PackagingAndInstall/README.md

         .\CreateInstallProgramZipFile.ps1

-5. Update the SHA512 hashes and URIs in the following documentation (Instructions for downloading and installing the program)
+5. Update the SHA512 hashes and URIs in this file.
+The hashes are in the **Instructions for downloading and installing the program** section.

 6. Run the following script to upload the release binaries to Generator's Azure storage account:

+        .\UploadReleaseToAzureStorageAccount.ps1

+7. Make sure all changes are checked in

+8. Go to GIT and create the release.
+This includes creating the GIT tag with the version.

+9. Test install again to make sure it works in production.